ibm-cloud-docs/pattern-watson-speech-vision/resiliency-design.md

 For the global load balancer to detect if one of the clusters is unavailable, consider adding a ping-based health check to every IP address.
 When you set up this check, your DNS provider regularly pings the IP addresses that you added to your domain.
 If one IP address becomes unavailable, then traffic is not sent to this IP address anymore.
 However, Red Hat OpenShift does not automatically restart pods from the unavailable cluster on worker nodes in available clusters.

-If the workloads are stateful, particular attention should also be given to storage replication between the clusters running in different regions.
+In this pattern the applications running on the ROKS cluster are considered as being stateless.
+As a result storage replication between ROKS clusters deployed in different regions is not needed.

-Several options exist for cross region replication such as Portworx or IBM Cloud Object Storage.
-The choice of a storage option depends mainly on the specific requirements in terms of RPO/RTO and performances.
+### Disaster Recovery for IBM Cloud Databases for PostgreSQL

+As part of the service, a daily backup of the database is automatically taken.
+The backup is stored  in a cross-region Object Store instance.
+Additional manual backup can also be performed.
+In case of unavailability of the original IBM Cloud region, the backup can be restored to a new instance of IBM Cloud Databases for PostgreSQL.

+### Disaster Recovery for IBM Cloudant

+IBM Cloudant data isn't automatically backed up, but supported tools are provided to handle backups.
+In addition, provisioning Cloudant instances in different IBM Cloud regions and configuring bidirectional replication between them allows to quickly recover to the latest state in case a disaster makes a region unavailable.

 ### Disaster Recovery for IBM Cloud Code Engine

-To protect Code Engine workloads against an IBM Clou multi-zone region (MZR) wide failure, the workloads should be deployed across multiple MZRs and implement an automatic failover mechanism by leveraging an Edge Proxy service such as IBM Cloud Internet Services (CIS).
+To protect Code Engine workloads against an IBM Cloud multi-zone region (MZR) wide failure, the workloads should be deployed across multiple MZRs and implement an automatic failover mechanism by leveraging an Edge Proxy service such as IBM Cloud Internet Services (CIS).
 For more information about deploying an application across multiple regions, see [Deploying code engine workloads across multiple regions](https://cloud.ibm.com/docs/codeengine?topic=codeengine-deploy-multiple-regions).

 ### Disaster Recovery for IBM Cloud SaaS Services

-For the IBM Cloud SaaS services used in this solution, the focus should be on preserving the data through appropriate backups.
+For the IBM Cloud SaaS services used in this solution, the focus should be on preserving the data through an appropriate backup strategy.

 In the unlikely event of an IBM Cloud  multi-zone region failure, the services remain available in other multi-zone regions.
 Therefore the steps to recover from the failure would be to create new services instances in another multi-zone region and then to restore the data that was previously backed up to these new services instances.

-### Disaster Recovery for IBM Cloud Speech to Text
+#### Disaster Recovery for IBM Cloud Speech to Text

 Your disaster recovery plan includes knowing, preserving, and being prepared to restore all data that is maintained on IBM Cloud.
 This includes data from custom language models, custom acoustic models, and asynchronous speech recognition requests.